TLucking/RAS-University/docs/kinematics.md

 ![Robot Singularities & how to find them](https://www.youtube.com/watch?v=WXEOr7X2bPE&list=PL1YrgW7ROFofBqPGiWAmTqIwDc5SrzZrA&index=14)

-For *serial manipulators*, the singular positions result from the l**oss of degrees of freedom** while in a *parallel manipulator*, they result of the **gain of one or more degrees of freedom**.
+For *serial manipulators*, the singular positions result from the **loss of degrees of freedom** while in a *parallel manipulator*, they result of the **gain of one or more degrees of freedom**.
 Most of the time, passing through a singularity causes **over constraint**, to then inducing the loss of control of one or more degrees of freedom.
 Which means, not controllable, which is not good.

 <!-- Conceptual Questions -->
 <details markdown="1">